TimAnthonyAlexander/loom/README.md

   <img src="screenshot.png" alt="Loom TUI screenshot" width="720">
 </p>

 > **Loom** brings an AI pair-programmer to your terminal.
-It combines lightning-fast code indexing, a powerful task engine, and streaming LLM integration to read, edit, and even run your code – always under your control.
+It combines lightning-fast code indexing, intelligent file editing with progressive validation, and streaming LLM integration to read, edit, and even run your code – always under your control.
 >
 > Created by Tim Anthony Alexander